 The proposed amendment was presented to the Full Board for adoption as an emergency rule at its April 2020 meeting, effective April 7, 2020.
 A Notice of Emergency Adoption and Proposed Rulemaking was published in the State Register on April 22, 2020.
 The proposed amendment was revised to provide clarification and additional flexibility in response to the COVID-19 crisis at the May 2020 meeting of the Board of Regents, effective May 5, 2020.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on May 20, 2020.
 Additional revisions to the proposed amendment were adopted at the June 2020 Regents meeting to provide further regulatory flexibility relating to home instruction annual assessments in response to the COVID-19 crisis, effective June 9, 2020.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on June 24, 2020.
 Further revisions to the proposed amendment were adopted at the July 2020 Regents meeting to provide additional clarification and flexibility relating to instructional hour requirements for State aid purposes.
 Additional revisions to the proposed amendment were adopted at the September 2020 Regents meeting to provide additional flexibility for regulatory requirements relating to the teacher performance assessment and to provide clarification regarding the unit of study requirement.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on September 30, 2020.
-To date, the Department has not received any comments on the proposed amendment.
-The Department is now proposing further revisions to the proposed rule to provide additional flexibility for regulatory requirements relating to special education impartial hearing case extensions and annual visits to voluntarily registered kindergarten and nursery schools by Department staff.
+Further revisions to the proposed amendment were adopted at the October 2020 Regents meeting to provide additional flexibility for regulatory requirements relating to special education impartial hearing case extensions and annual visits to voluntarily registered kindergarten and nursery schools by Department staff.
+A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on November 4, 2020.
+The Department is now proposing further revisions to the proposed rule to provide additional regulatory flexibility for service of appeals to the Commissioner pursuant to Education Law §310 and for the following Bilingual Education timelines: English Language Learner (ELL) identification process timeline, parental notification and information timeline, and the English as a New Language/Bilingual Education placement timeline.
 Supporting materials are available upon request from the Secretary to the Board of Regents.